Central Vancouver Island, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you pick the right type.
-Many adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. It's important that you pick the right type.
+A lot of adapters available are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

 Airplane phone mount